Import and export content > Importing data from external sources

 We will cover each of these in order

 Step 1.
-Read data from external source
+Read data from the external source

 Let's start with a simple example where the external data source is an API endpoint containing an array of breeds of dogs that we want to import into a DatoCMS project.